Sets

 [w, x, y, z] in Count(3, MOI.EqualTo(2.0))

-The first dimension variables are the first array that is compared to the second one, indicated by the next dimension variables.
-The last variable is the number of values that are identical in both arrays.
+The first dimension variables after z are the first array that is compared to the second one, indicated by the next dimension variables.
+The first variable is the number of values that are identical in both arrays.

 Example